A Bayesian View on the Dr. Evil Scenario: Introduction

+In justifying \textsc{Indifference}, Elga considers a sequence of three (related) thought experiments: \textsc{Duplication, Toss\&Duplication}, and \textsc{Coma}.
 We claim that Elga's analysis of the \textsc{Coma} scenario is flawed, relying on an assertion which can be justified only by assuming the truth of the proposition that he is trying to demonstrate.
 We are not disputing the claim that \textsc{Indifference} is reasonable---indeed, in an upcoming paper we will make use of such a principle in assessing certain cosmological theories.
 Our remarks here target only the justification that Elga provides for \textsc{Indifference}.
 For us, \textsc{Indifference} is a principle that one can reasonably adopt, based on some sort of appeal to the absence of any reason to assign unequal credences, but not based on any determinative calculation of the sort presented by Elga.\footnote{Since we agree that \textsc{Indifference} is a reasonable principle, we also agree with Elga's conclusion that Dr. Evil ought to surrender, assuming that the fear of torture outweighs the thrill of his evil plans!}

-Our plan for this note is as follows.
+Our plan for this paper is as follows.
 In Sec.~\ref{SEC:Evidence} we summarize Elga's thought experiments, and describe our claim that the analysis of \textsc{Coma} is flawed.
 Sec.~\ref{SEC:Bayes} describes a Bayesian calculation that shows in detail how we believe the \textsc{Coma} scenario should be analyzed.
 We summarize our argument in Sec.~\ref{SEC:Conclusion}.
+In an appendix, we reexamine step-by-step a crucial footnote from Elga's paper, showing how the conclusions found there are modified by our analysis of \textsc{Coma}.